pcardotatgit/XDR_Workflows_and_Stuffs/11-JWT_generator/readme.md

 Then the token we use within XDR is not the Third party solution token, but a JWT token build on the Third party solution token.
 That give a way to not store this token in clear into XDR.

+## Install python modules

+It is a good practice to create a python virtual environment first and work inside it.

+This script requires 2 modules : crayons and authlib.

+Type the 2 following command lines in order to install these modules

+    pip install crayons
+    pip install authlib

-## How to use it ?
+## Run the script ?

 - Step 1 : Modify the payload.json file and copy and paste the third party solution API token in the key value
-- Step 2 : Run the gen_jwt.py file
+- Step 2 : Run the gen_jwt.py file : python gen_jwt.py
 - Step 3 : copy the JWT that appears into the console

 Then you can check the JWT content in the online site https://jwt.io/